Jiawei-Xing/LaVOUS/README.md

 ```

 Use `--sim_each N` for per-gene null simulations.
 This is much more expensive
 because it refits the LRT to `N` simulated datasets per gene.
+Running on GPU is recommended.

 ### History Reconstruction